bambuser/bambuser-livevideoshoppingplayer-sdk-ios/README.md

     configuration: playerConfiguration)
 ```

 You can then add the player anywhere in your app, resize it to fit your needs etc.

+You can provide a custom `context` if you want more players active at the same time.

-Read more about configuration the player further down and have a look at the SwiftUI demo for examples.
+Read more about configuration the player further down and have a look at the `SwiftUI` demo for examples.